Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 ### Existing Features

-#### Common Page features

 - Logo
-    - The logo is clickable and provides an easy way to navigate back to the main page.
+    - The logo is clickable and provides an easy way to navigate back to the main page(desktop view).

+- Search Bar
+    - Consistently located on each page allowing an intuitive user experience.
+    - Products can be searched by any word mentioned in their name / description.

 - Navigation Bar
     - Consistently located on each page allowing an intuitive user experience.
     - Provides links to All Products, Beans, Coffee Makers, Coffee Mugs and Cups, Special Offers.